-The Charvak reservoir provides seasonal stream regulation in accordance with irrigation necessities, keeping summer flood peaks and rainfall waters for further use of water during periods of low water availability (in August -September).
+The Charvak reservoir provides seasonal stream regulation in accordance with irrigation necessities, keeping summer flood peaks and rainfall waters for further use of

+Erasmus Mundus Joint Master in Water and Coastal Management.
+WACOMA (2015-2017) water during periods of low water availability (in August - September).
 By regulating the runoff during the winter season, Charvak Reservoir also contributes to an increase the efficiency of the downstream Chirchik-Bozsu water cascade.

-3.2 INITIAL DATA
+2.5 INITIAL DATA

 Usually, hydrometeorological data are collected in hydrological yearbooks.
-In this dissertation, we used the average monthly and average annual water discharge data from four hydrological stations of the focusing area (Table 3.3).
-The disposition of the stations is shown in Figure 3.2.
-The data of annual flow rates received from the department of water cadaster and meteorological measurements, Centre of Hydrometeorological Service at Ministry of Emergency Situations of The Republic of Uzbekistan [5] and hydrologic yearbooks of the library of Russian State Hydrometeorological University.
+In this dissertation, we used the average monthly and average annual water discharge data from four hydrological stations of the focusing area (Table 2.5).
+The disposition of the stations is shown in Figure 2.9.
+The data of annual flow rates received from the department of water cadaster and meteorological measurements, Centre of Hydrometeorological Service at Ministry of Emergency Situations of The Republic of Uzbekistan [8] and hydrologic yearbooks of the library of Russian State Hydrometeorological University.